Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

 \subsection{RQ4.
 Microbenchmarks}

-We consider the impact of different indexing techniques on the first-stage retrieval component (Section~\ref{subsubsec:indexing}) and we demonstrate the system answers questions at interactive times in Section~\ref{subsubsec:runtime}.
+We consider the impact of different indexing techniques on the first-stage retrieval component (Section~\ref{subsubsec:indexing}) and we demonstrate the impact of the techniques described in (Section~\ref{subsec:techchallenges}) on runtime in Section~\ref{subsubsec:runtime}.

-\subsubsection{First-Stage Retrieval Indexing}
+\subsubsection{First-Stage Retrieval Indexing.}

-The first-stage retrieval index determines the input of the relevance model (Challenge 3), affects the training triples (Challenge 1) and also determines the table representation (Challenge 2).
-Here, we measure the effect of choosing different indexing techniques:
+The first-stage retrieval index determines the input of the relevance model (Challenge \textbf{C3}), affects the training triples (Challenge \textbf{C1}) and also determines the table representation (Challenge \textbf{C2}).
+Here, we measure the effect of choosing indexing techniques:

 \begin{myitemize} \item \textbf{First Stage (Sparse Index)} We index and retrieve triples using the BM25 algorithm (on Elasticsearch) that measures the similarity of question and triple using \textsf{TF-IDF} features \cite{robertson2009probabilistic}.